rabbitmq/rabbitmq-website/site/configure.md

 				logged), <code>warning</code> (only errors and warning are logged), <code>info</code> (errors, warnings and informational
-				messages are logged), or <code>debug</code> (errors, warnings, informational messages and debugging m  essages are logged).
+				messages are logged), or <code>debug</code> (errors, warnings, informational messages and debugging messages are
+        logged).
       </p>